interplaynetary/free-association/docs/getting-started/quick-start.md

 ### 1. Recognition (Who contributes to your goals?)
 Each entity allocates 100% recognition among contributors.

-### 2. Mutual Recognition (Bidirectional acknowledgment)
+### 2. Reciprocal Alignment (Bidirectional acknowledgment)
-Takes minimum of reciprocal recognition percentages.
+Only when both parties prioritize each other does reciprocal alignment exist.
+- You prioritize them (outbound)
+- They prioritize you (inbound)
+- **Reciprocal Alignment** = min(Inbound, Outbound)
+- Ensures proportional relationships.

 ### 3. Capacity & Needs (What can you offer?
 What do you need?)
 Entities declare available resources and requirements.

 ### 4. Automatic Allocation
 System calculates optimal distribution:
-- Priority to mutual recognition pairs
+- Priority to reciprocal alignment pairs
 - Proportional to recognition strength
 - Capped at declared needs
 - Updates in real-time